Undefined01/flakes/README.md

    "
    ```

-   a.
-For NixOS or WSL-NixOS, the nixosConfiguration is applied.
+   1. For NixOS or WSL-NixOS, the nixosConfiguration is applied.

       ```bash
       sudo -E nixos-rebuild switch --flake ".?submodules=1#wsl"